sparkle-project/Sparkle/Documentation/Installation.md

 Afterwards the resumed update driver then allows the user driver to decide whether to a) install the update now, b) install & relaunch the update, or to c) delay the update installation and abort the update driver.
 Note we are now back to the same options discussed earlier.

 ### Continue to Installation
-If the user driver decides to install the update, it sends a `SUResumeInstallationToStage2` message to the installer and supplies whether the update should be relaunched, and whether user interface can be displayed.
+If the user driver decides to install the update, it sends a `SPUResumeInstallationToStage2` message to the installer and supplies whether the update should be relaunched, and whether user interface can be displayed.
 The user driver specifies that the user interface can be displayed as long as the updater delegate allows interaction.
 If the updater's delegate handles immediate installation in the automatic based update driver, UI cannot be displayed there too.

-The installer receives `SUResumeInstallationToStage2` and reads whether it should relaunch the target application and whether it can show UI (thus be allowed to show user interaction).
+The installer receives `SPUResumeInstallationToStage2` and reads whether it should relaunch the target application and whether it can show UI (thus be allowed to show user interaction).
 The installer then resumes to stage 2 of the installation if it has not been performed already (that is if the target app already terminated).
 Note if the installer doesn't receive this message before the target application terminates, then the installer will not relaunch or show UI and resume stage 2 & 3 by itself.
 Again not displaying UI is only an issue for interactive based package installers which are deprecated.

-If the 2nd stage succeeds, the installer sends a `SUInstallationFinishedStage2` message back to the updater, including if the target application has already terminated at this time.
+If the 2nd stage succeeds, the installer sends a `SPUInstallationFinishedStage2` message back to the updater, including if the target application has already terminated at this time.
+If the target application has not already been terminated, the installer sends a request to the progress agent to *terminate* the application.
+By *terminate*, we mean sending an Apple quit event, allowing the application or user to possibly cancel or delay termination.

-The updater receives a `SUInstallationFinishedStage2` message, and reads if the target application had already been terminated.
-If the target application has not already terminated, the updater requests the user driver to terminate the application.
+The updater receives a `SPUInstallationFinishedStage2` message, and reads if the target application had already been terminated.
+If the target application has not already terminated, the updater tells the user driver to show that the application is being sent a termination request.

 ### Showing Progress

-When the target application is terminated, if the updater allowed the installer to show UI progress and the installation type doesn't show progress on its own (only interactive package installer shows progress on its own), then the installer sends a `SUUpdaterAlivePing` message to the updater.
-If the updater is still alive by now and receives the message, the updater will then send back a `SUUpdaterAlivePong` message.
+When the target application is terminated, if the updater allowed the installer to show UI progress and the installation type doesn't show progress on its own (only interactive package installer shows progress on its own), then the installer sends a `SPUUpdaterAlivePing` message to the updater.
+If the updater is still alive by now and receives the message, the updater will then send back a `SPUUpdaterAlivePong` message.
 This lets the installer know that the updater is still active after the target application is terminated, and whether the installer should later be responsible for displaying updater progress or not if a short time passes by, and the installation is still not finished.
 If the updater is still not alive, then the installer should be responsible for showing progress if otherwise allowed.

 If the installer decides to show progress, it sends a message to the progress agent to show progress UI.
 Under most circumstances, the installation will finish faster than this point is reached however (exceptions may be potentially large updates with many scattered files, guided package installers, and updates over a remote network mount).
 If the connection to the updater is still connected after this short time passes (eg: like with sparkle-cli), then it's the updater's job to show progress instead.